DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 <div class="description">
 <p>The road comes to an X intersection, with branches to the northwest, northeast, southwest, and southeast.</p>
-<p>Scattered across the intersection are four, small dead saplings, their branches and trunks blackened and gnarled.
+<p>Scattered across the intersection are four small dead saplings, their branches and trunks blackened and gnarled.
 Some lean at slight angles, while others stand stubbornly upright, their twig-like structures idle and quiet in the windless air.</p>
 <p>Nearby, a pair of scarecrows appear to have been mounted along two separate trees, bodies hewn of rough straw and weathered cloth clinging to twisted, low-hanging branches.
 Their painted sackcloth eyes seem almost mocking, and black raven's feathers poke from their stuffed guts.</p>
 <p>The lower half of a snapped wooden signpost thrusts upward at an angle near the eastern elbow of the intersection.
 The top half of the sign, featuring arms pointing in four directions, lies in the weeds nearby.</p>
 </div>